seanelvidge/seanelvidge.github.io/_posts/2025-10-04-Taylor-Swifts-Mood.md

 ---

-Note: If you would like to try this yourself, if we other artists [here is the link](/assets/code/taylor_swift.py), to the code I used to make this post.
+Note: If you would like to try this yourself (inc. for other artists) [here is the link](/assets/code/taylor_swift.py), to the code I used to make this post.
 You just need to pass a folder of music files to the code and it will work out the rest for you.